ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 ## Kinesis Firehouse

 ## Kinesis Video Streams
 Kinesis Video Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.
-There is a single stream per device; technicall you use the Kinesis Video Streams Producer library.
+There is a single stream per device; technically you use the Kinesis Video Streams Producer library.
 The data is stored in S3 but you can not write data directly to S3 without writing a custom solution.
 Data can be consumed by EC2 instances using the Kinesis Video Stream Parser Library or integrated with Rekognition which can, in turn, create a Kinesis Data Stream for further analysis.

 #### Triage